AstroNvim/astrocommunity/README.md

 ## 📦 Setup

 Add the following to your `plugins` configuration, either in your `user/init.lua` file or in a file in `user/plugins/` folder such as `user/plugins/community.lua`
-If you not sure what folders we are talking about it is recommended to read [AstroNvim Readme](https://astronvim.com/Configuration/manage_user_config).
+If you're not sure what folders we are talking about it is recommended to read [AstroNvim Readme](https://astronvim.com/Configuration/manage_user_config).

 ### `user/init.lua` example